WinampAudio/acme-coding-challenge/README.md

 In order to allow the front-end team to develop a wonderful web application, we will need a strong, tested, maintainable and performant back-end API.

-## :mag_right: Functional Informations
+## :mag_right: Functional Information

-The ACME products have a name, a description, a danger level, a list of pictures, a price in one currency and one universal ID
+The ACME products have a name, a description, a danger level, a list of pictures, a price in one currency and one universal ID.

-The ACME products are stored in Warehouses
+The ACME products are stored in Warehouses.

-The Warehouses have a maximum capacity of storage, a location and a friendly identifier built as follow: `{country}-{ZIP}-{incremental number of 6 digits}` (e.g: **BE-1070-000001** )
+The Warehouses have a maximum capacity of storage, a location and a friendly identifier built as follow: `{country}-{ZIP}-{incremental number of 6 digits}` (e.g: **BE-1070-000001**).

 ## :hammer_and_wrench: Technical Requirements

 - [ ] The code should be a **Fork** of the current Github repository
 - [ ] The API should be developed in .NET 6
 - [ ] The API should expose a Swagger UI